 But Marshalla was never one to give up so easily, and as he yelled, she crawled up to him, wrapped her arms about his legs and bit into the back of his right leg just above his heel.
 With the roar of an injured lion, the ringleader looked down at Marshalla wrapped around his legs and, raising his hand to her, unleashed a lightning bolt of quite some venom at her, catching her square in her shoulder.
-Shrieking in pain, Marshalla let go of his legs as she squirmed away from him.
+Shrieking in pain, Marshalla let go of his legs and squirmed away from him.

 “You stupid little whore!” he shrieked as he limped after her before finally sitting astride her even as she squirmed still.

 “He’s going to kill her,” the voice whispered into Tip’s mind.